Josverl/micropython-magic/readme.md

  * Mixing of Host and MCU Code ( and languages if you wish)
  * Creating graphs of the data captured by MCU sensors
  * create re-uasable sequences ( download/compile firmware - flash firmware - uploade code - run expiriment - same outcome)
- * create and execute tests that require orchestration across multiple MCUs and hosts
+ * Create and execute tests that require orchestration across multiple MCUs and hosts
  * Rapid Prototyping
- * Capturing the results and outputs in a consistent way
+ * Capturing the results and outputs of your expiriments in a consistent way
  * Mixing documentation with code

-## Samples
+## A few of the possibilities

 <table>

 <tr>
 <td>
-Plot cpu temperature
+Live Plot of the cpu temperature

 <img src="docs/cpu_plot.gif" width="300" />
 </td>